But what I didn't talk about were some of the things that can potentially stand in your way that will resist your efforts to get out of debt.

 As I see it, there are 3 types of resistance people generally encounter that stands in the way of getting out of debt and changing your financial life forever.

-These three types of resistance might not happen to everyone, but they are common enough that you’ll probably encounter at least one of them, if not all three.
+These three types of resistance might not affect everyone, but they are common enough that you'll probably encounter at least one of them, if not all three.

 Physical (Brain) Resistance- Your brain naturally resists forming new habits.
 When old habits are well established, you brain wants to continue doing the same old thing it's always done.
 So it convinces you that that new thing you're trying to do is too difficult, it won't work, it's not worth it, etc.